Click here to complete your Agriculture Water Quality Plan.

 What is the process for developing and implementing an individual water quality plan?

 All individual landowners must develop and fully implement applicable requirements of the Kentucky Agriculture Water Quality Plan.
 Technical assistance and cost-share funding is provided through local conservation district offices with assistance from the Natural Resources Conservation Service, Cooperative Extension Service and others, to landowners in developing and implementing site-specific plans.
 After identifying the BMPs, landowners/land users implement these practices on their land.
 Assistance to implement the plan can be provided through local conservation district offices with assistance from the Natural Resources Conservation Service and a variety of technical agencies.

 For a landowner to certify that he or she has an Agriculture Water Quality Plan for his or her agriculture or silviculture operation, an Agriculture Water Quality Plan Self-Certification is available.
 The certification form can be downloaded, printed, completed and turned in to the local conservation district office.
 Local conservation districts are available to help with the plan and the certification.

 Significant progress is being made toward the development and implementation of individual agriculture water quality plans across the state.
 The Division of Conservation, on behalf of the Agriculture Water Quality Authority, is tracking this progress through the 121 conservation districts.
 This Agriculture Water Quality certification map reports the number of certifications reported by Kentucky conservation districts through Feb.
 19, 2010.

-For more information, please contact Steve Coleman or Kimberly Richardson at the Division of Conservation.
+For more information, contact Kimberly Richardson or Johnna McHugh at the Division of Conservation.